Click to view all photos of the North Campus groundbreaking.

 As a result of the Courage to Commit comprehensive campaign, the North Campus building expansion will offer over 40,000 square feet of additional space including classrooms, art/science room, music/dance room, a library and reading space, offices, special education/small group instruction spaces and a playground.
 The building will serve as a gathering space and community resource for over 350 students, their families and neighborhood residents.
 The new building broke ground in December of 2015 and opened in August 2016 with two of the four floors complete.

-The North Campus is currently serving 200 three-year-olds to 3rd grade students.
-Phase I of the expansion is nearly complete and the final two floors are scheduled to open in August, 2017.
-The remaining floors to be finished will include five additional classrooms and a lower level library/reading space, art/science room, and music/dance room.
+The North Campus is currently serving 220 three-year-olds to 4th grade students.
+Phase I of the expansion is nearly complete.
+Four classrooms still need furnishing and equipping.
+(One of the four is critical for fall 2018 as the campus adds a 5th grade class.)
+A full kitchen build-out, library finishing touches, playground and parking lot completion will round out this final phase of the project.
+At full capacity, the North Campus will serve 350 students.
 As the campus further develops there is built-in flexibility to create a full elementary/middle school through 8th grade or to start a group of expansion classrooms, maintaining a robust early childhood/elementary school campus.

 Up-to-date posts and progress can be found on our Facebook page.